Martin-Oehler/SteamVR-WebApps/README.md

 # SteamVR-WebApps
-Collection of SteamVR dashboard applications made with SteamVR-Webkit
+Collection of SteamVR dashboard applications made with SteamVR-Webkit.
+Browse the subfolders for specific READMEs.